Hypothermia: Prevention

 Staying dry and wearing proper clothing help to prevent hypothermia.
 Synthetic and wool fabrics are superior to cotton as they provide better insulation when wet and dry.
 Some synthetic fabrics, such as polypropylene and polyester, are used in clothing designed to wick perspiration away from the body, such as liner socks and moisture-wicking undergarments.
 Clothing should be loose fitting, as tight clothing reduces the circulation of warm blood.
 In planning outdoor activity, prepare appropriately for possible cold weather.
-Those who drink alcohol before or during outdoor activity should ensure at least one sober person is present responsible for safety.
+Those who drink alcohol before or during outdoor activity should ensure at least one sober person responsible for safety is present.

 Covering the head is effective, but no more effective than covering any other part of the body.
 While common folklore says that people lose most of their heat through their heads, heat loss from the head is no more significant than that from other uncovered parts of the body.
 However, heat loss from the head is significant in infants, whose head is larger relative to the rest of the body than in adults.
 Several studies have shown that for uncovered infants, lined hats significantly reduce heat loss and thermal stress.
 Children have a larger surface area per unit mass, and other things being equal should have one more layer of clothing than adults in similar conditions, and the time they spend in cold environments should be limited.
-However children are often more active than adults, and may generate more heat.
+However, children are often more active than adults, and may generate more heat.
 In both adults and children, overexertion causes sweating and thus increases heat loss.

 Building a shelter can aid survival where there is danger of death from exposure.
-Shelters can be of many different types, metal can conduct heat away from the occupants and is sometimes best avoided.
+Shelters can be constructed out of a variety of materials.
+Metal can conduct heat away from the occupants and is sometimes best avoided.
 The shelter should not be too big so body warmth stays near the occupants.
 Good ventilation is essential especially if a fire will be lit in the shelter.
 Fires should be put out before the occupants sleep to prevent carbon monoxide poisoning.
 People caught in very cold, snowy conditions can build an igloo or snow cave to shelter.

 The United States Coast Guard promotes using life vests to protect against hypothermia through the 50/50/50 rule: If someone is in 50 F water for 50 minutes, they have a 50 percent better chance of survival if they are wearing a life jacket.
 A heat escape lessening position can be used to increase survival in cold water.